vibencord/vibencord/README.md

 ## Support (Soon)

--   *This is not out yet, please wait for a further notice.*
+-   *We do not offer support yet, please wait for a further notice.*

 ## Setup (Soon)